phoenixframework/phoenix_live_view/guides/client/bindings.md

     If the `phx-value-` prefix is used, the server payload will also contain a `"value"` if the element's value attribute exists.

-  * When receiving a map on the server, the payload will also include user defined metadata of the client event, or an empty map if none is set.
+  * The payload will also include any additional user defined metadata of the client event.
     For example, the following `LiveSocket` client option would send the coordinates and `altKey` information for all clicks:

         let liveSocket = new LiveSocket("/live", Socket, {
           params: {_csrf_token: csrfToken},